19 Kids and Counting: Background

 The Duggars live in Tontitown, Arkansas, near Springdale and originally appeared in several TLC and Discovery Health one hour specials, mostly focused on four of Michelle's last five deliveries.
 Jim Bob Duggar has an older sister, Deanna, who occasionally appears on the show.
 Michelle Duggar (née Ruark) has six older siblings (Pamela Ethel, Kathie Ann, Evelyn Alice, Carolyn Jeannite, Freda Louise and Garrett Floyd Jr.).
 The couple met in the early 1980s when Duggar and a fellow church member were sent for a follow-up visit after Michelle experienced a religious conversion.
 The Duggars were married on July 21, 1984, just after Michelle's high school graduation.
 When they married, she was 17 and he was 19; neither attended college.
 Together they first launched a used-car business, then towing and real estate businesses; both are licensed real estate agents.

 The Duggars initially chose to wait before having children and used birth control pills in the early years of their marriage.
 Their eldest child, Joshua, was born in 1988.
 They resumed using oral contraceptives after his birth, but conceived again, despite this precaution; however, Michelle miscarried early in her pregnancy.
 She has mentioned that they named this child Caleb, despite not knowing the baby's sex.
 After consulting a doctor, the Duggars were told that birth control can (in some cases) allow conception, but cause miscarriage.
 As a result, they decided to stop using birth control and allow God to determine the number of children they would have.
 Michelle soon became pregnant again, this time with her first set of twins, Jana and John-David.
 Michelle gave birth 17 times, over a period of 21 1/2 years, approximately one birth every 15 months.

 The high number of children is partly related to their Fundamental Baptist beliefs that prohibit contraception.
 They only watch programs they consider to be wholesome family television and various historical events.
 Their Internet service is filtered.
 They adhere to certain standards of modesty in clothing, in accordance with their religious beliefs.
 Shorts and tank tops are prohibited, and the women do not wear skirts that go above the knee.
 According to Michelle Duggar, such standards are mandated by scripture.
 They believe that baring one's thigh is "nakedness and shame" and runs the risk of "defrauding" others – or stirring up and arousing "desires in someone else that cannot be righteously fulfilled".
 They avoid beaches and public swimming areas "because it's just too hard for the guys to try to keep their eyes averted in those situations".
 Female family members keep their hair long, and males are clean-shaven and short-haired.
-They practice chaperoned courtship, where the couple get to know one another in a group setting.
+They practice chaperoned courtship, where the couple gets to know each other in a group setting.
 The Duggars describe this as "dating with a purpose".
 The Duggar children cannot begin a courtship without parental permission.
 Before a courtship officially begins, an interested man must speak to the woman's father.